frontzekkarl/ExtraneuralRnaSeq/rnaEditing/README.md

 - for RNA editing analysis of individual transcripts, a list mm10_rediportal.txt.gz from REDIportal http://srv00.recas.ba.infn.it/atlas/ needs to be downloaded prior to analysis

-### How to re-analyze or replicate data from the manuscript
+### How to re-analyze and replicate data from the manuscript

 * Align fastq files from the manuscript and Kanata et al., GEO accession number GSE90977: starAlignRnaEditing.sh
 * Calculate A-to-I editing index (AEI): rnaEditingAei.sh